coherence-community/coherence-demo/README.md

    $ helm repo update
    ```

-### Pull Coherence Docker Image
+### Get Coherence Docker Image

-Pull the Coherence Docker image from the Oracle Container Registry:
+Get the Coherence Docker image from the Oracle Container Registry:

 1. In a web browser, navigate to [Oracle Container Registry](https://container-registry.oracle.com) and click Sign In.
 2. Enter your Oracle credentials or create an account if you don't have one.